mazpod44/Digital-Writing-Folio/Exercises.md

 -  Personal response.
 Whether you liked it, how it made you feel etc.

 I found Carving in Possibilities to be quite interesting.
 The interactive nature of the piece creates a sense of involvement, as though you're not just a reader but an active participant in the narrative and the art itself.
 In an attemot tobe an active reader, I took different fragments from the piece and created an adaptation using these.
 It challenged me to see how both author and reader can interact and collectively create art.

+The Fugue Book by Ton Ferret

+This work is a multimedia-driven, interactive piece that blends text and visuals to create a dynamic reading environment.
+Digital writing often incorporates nonlinear storytelling, interactivity, and algorithmic elements, and The Fugue Book appears to embrace these qualities by offering a unique way to engage with literature beyond traditional print.

+I find The Fugue Book fascinating because it challenges conventional reading experiences.
+The interplay between different media elements evokes emotions in unexpected ways, making the piece feel immersive and thought-provoking.

+The First Draft of the Revolution by Emily Short and Liza Daly

+This work is an interactive epistolary novel that allows readers to engage with the process of letter-writing.
+Unlike traditional fiction, this piece doesn’t use fixed text, instead inviting readers to rewrite and refine the letters, shaping the narrative.
+It uses technology to create this immersive experience that would not be possible in print.
+I find First Draft of the Revolution fascinating because it transforms the act of writing into an interactive experience.
+The ability to edit and refine letters makes the reader an active participant in the story, mirroring the way real-life communication evolves through revision.

+A Modern Ghost by Artemio Morales

+It combines photo illustrations, an original soundtrack, and nonlinear storytelling, making it an immersive multimedia experience.
+I find its atmospheric visuals and reflective narrative compelling.
+The interactive elements enhance the emotional depth, making it feel personal and haunting.